alanwsmith/qrclock.alanwsmith.com/README.md

 https://www.npmjs.com/package/qrcode

-I made the GIF myself
+I made the GIF myself.

+## Framework

+I did this when I was first learning about Next.js.
+These days, I'd just make a vanially page for this one since there's so little too it.